SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Click here for information on visiting the island and the ferry schedule.

 The most popular ferry from Fisherman's Wharf San Francisco is to Sausalito.
-This quick ferry ride is another one of my favorites as you get great views of the Golden Gate Bridge and Alcatraz.
+This quick ferry ride is another one of my favorites, as you get great views of the Golden Gate Bridge and Alcatraz.

-It arrives just to the north of downtown Sausalito so you can easily walk to most activities and attractions there.
+It arrives just to the north of downtown Sausalito, so you can easily walk to most activities and attractions there.

 You can also find a list of the best things to do in Sausalito here.

 The third ferry from Fisherman's Wharf San Francisco is over to Tiburon.
-This small seaside town is a short ride away too.
+This small seaside town is a short ride away, too.

 It's smaller than Sausalito but offers some shopping and waterfront dining.

-Click here for details on this ferry ride.
+Click here for details on this ferry ride

 Leavenworth & Jefferson

 The Cannery is another historical marker in Fisherman's Wharf San Francisco.
-It originally housed one of the largest canning factories on the west coast.
+It originally housed one of the largest canning factories on the West Coast.
 You can still see signs of the old factory in its courtyard.

-This beautiful old building is now a place where you can grab some lunch, do a little shopping or sit outside and enjoy a drink or two in the large courtyard with 100+ year old olive trees.
+This beautiful old building is now a place where you can grab some lunch, do a little shopping, or sit outside and enjoy a drink or two in the large courtyard with 100+ year-old olive trees.

-More about shopping at the Cannery.
+Learn more about shopping at the Cannery.

 Beach at Larkin